Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2020-05-05-piet-gpu-progress.md

 The fourth compute kernel reads its per-tile command list and generates all the pixels in a 16x16 tile, writing them to the output image.
 This stage is effectively identical to the pixel shader in the RAVG paper, but with one small twist.
 Because it's a compute kernel, each thread can read the input commands and generate a chunk of pixels (currently 8), amortizing the nontrivial cost of reading the tape over more more than just one pixel.
 Of course it would be possible to run this in a fragment shader if compute were not available.

 These kernels are relatively straightforward, but essentially brute-force.
 A common theme is that all threads in a workgroup cooperate to read the input in parallel, then there is a "block shuffle" approach to distribute that work to the individual threads responsible for writing out work for smaller subregions.
-I described an approach based on 32x32 boolean matrix transpose in my [Taste of GPU Compute][A taste of GPU compute] talk, but in practice we find that using atomic operations to assign work is slightly faster.
+I described an approach based on 32x32 boolean matrix transpose in my [Taste of GPU Compute][a taste of gpu compute] talk, but in practice we find that using atomic operations to assign work is slightly faster.

 ### Layers

 As mentioned above, in a UI most of the time, most of the content in the frame is the same as the last frame.
 Some UI frameworks (imgui in particular) just traverse the entire UI state and draw every time, but most do something to cut down on work done.

-The main mechanism is some kind of *layer,* an object that retains the appearance of a widget or subview.
+The main mechanism is some kind of _layer,_ an object that retains the appearance of a widget or subview.
 In Apple toolkits, this layer ([CALayer] in particular) is a GPU-resident texture (image).
 This design made sense in the days of the iPhone 1, where the GPU was just barely powerful enough to composite the final surface from multiple such images at 60fps, but there are significant drawbacks to this approach.
 Applications need to avoid creating too many layers, as that can consume a huge amount of GPU memory.
 There's also increased latency when content changes dynamically, as it needs to be re-rendered and re-uploaded before being composited.
 But the approach does work.
 It also leads to a certain aesthetic, emphasizing the animations that can be efficiently expressed (translation and alpha fading) over others that would require re-rendering.

 Flutter has a more sophisticated approach, explained well in the video [Flutter's Rendering Pipeline].
 There, a layer can be backed by either a recorded display list ([SkPicture](https://skia-doc.commondatastorage.googleapis.com/doxygen/doxygen/html/classSkPicture.html) under the hood) or a texture, with a heuristic to decide which one.
 My understanding is that SkPicture is implemented by recording drawing commands into a CPU-side buffer, then playing them back much as if they had been issued in immediate mode.
 Thus, it's primarily a technique to reduce time spent in the scripting layer, rather than a speedup in the rendering pipeline per se.
 The Android [RenderNode] is similar (and is used extensively in [Jetpack Compose]).